Akryum/vue-supply/README.md

  - `resource.grasp()` wich increment `resource.consumers` by `1`
  - `resource.release()` wich decrement `resource.consumers` by `1`

+The resource supply will emit a `consumers` event with the count when it changes.

 The resource is active if it has one or more `consumers`.
 When it becomes active, it calls the `activate` method, which you should override in the definition:

 ```javascript